-The African Climate and Development Initiative (ACDI) conducts interdisciplinary innovative research across a wide range of disciplines.
-This initiative brings together academics, non-governmental organisations (NGOs), business and government to co-produce and test new insights, evidence and innovations that will help solve Africa's climate and development challenges.
+The African Climate and Development Institute (ACDI) conducts interdisciplinary innovative research across a wide range of disciplines.
+The institute brings together academics, non-governmental organisations (NGOs), business and government to co-produce and test new insights, evidence and innovations that will help solve Africa’s climate and development challenges.

 Understanding what drives local, national and global conservation conflict, including conflict among people about how to balance wildlife, requires an interdisciplinary approach.
 Biology and sociology represent core research domains.
 Conservation also needs a deeper engagement with the specific historical and socio-economic context within which conflicts arise.

 UCT is rapidly becoming a hub for astronomical and astrophysics research in Africa.
-In order to address the shortage of skills required for dealing the data-intensive nature research, UCT (in collaboration with the University of the Western Cape) is taking the lead in creating the framework to introduce African researchers to research-intensive data and turn it into actionable knowledge.
-While astronomy and astrophysics are the main focus areas for developing and transferring these skills, other areas such as bioinformatics and statistical sciences will be included.
+To address the shortage of skills required for dealing with the data-intensive nature of this research, UCT (in collaboration with the University of the Western Cape, among others) is taking the lead in creating the framework to introduce African researchers to data-intensive research and turn it into actionable knowledge.
+While astronomy and astrophysics are the main focus areas for developing and transferring these skills, other areas such as bioinformatics and statistical sciences are included.

 The Institute for Democracy, Citizenship and Public Policy in Africa conducts comparative empirical studies of contemporary African democracy.
 Previous research has demonstrated that democracy needs effective and predictable political institutions, and an active and critical citizenry, as well as public policies that enable inclusive growth and rising welfare.
 The institute investigates each of these 3 areas with democracy being the guiding theme that binds them together.